OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_goal_models.md

 ```

 #### Status Calculation
-for easy reference, you can write down the equation as a comment before calculations.
+For easy reference, write down the equation as a comment before calculations.

 ```
 ## status model calculations